 Every dollar you direct to your sponsor child and his/her family remains with that child and his/her family.
 Our caseworkers know the children, families and the situations within each family and often know of needs that we may not, so additional funds are not only greatly appreciated but often much needed.

-Gifts are shipped at the end of each month and take approximately two months to get to Ukraine from that date.
-They will be delivered by the caseworker the next time they visit the family.
-It wouldn’t be surprising for it to take three months for a gift to get to a child.
+Gifts take approximately three months to get to a child in Ukraine.
 Please take this into consideration if you want your gift to get to your child by their birthday or Christmas AND if you are sending seasonal items (toques/mittens for winter, shorts for summer).

 All costs associated with visiting your child (transportation, accommodation, interpreters, meals, etc.) will be the responsibility of the sponsor.

-- Do not give money to the family.
-If you see or hear of a need that you would like to help with (eg. home repairs or music lessons) discuss this with the case worker.
+Do not give money to the family.
+If you see or hear of a need that you would like to help with (eg. home repairs, medical care or English lessons) discuss this with the case worker privately, and then you can make a donation through HART for this family when you return to Canada.
 Some families have not proven to be responsible with money due to addictions or other struggles they may be having.
 If that is the situation, the case worker will ensure the money is spent in the way you have requested.

 In Ukraine the Cyrillic alphabet is used rather than the English alphabet.
 When names are translated, differences can result based on translator preferences (Tanya or Tania, Natalia or Natalya).
 As with children in all parts of the world, your sponsored child may have a nickname or shortened version of their name.
 For example Michael/Misha, Alexander/Sasha, Paul/Pasha, Constantin/Kostya, Petro/Peter.

 If you have any questions about your child’s name, please feel free to contact the HART office.

 There are many ways you can help your sponsored child IF YOU ARE ABLE.